hyperledger-cacti/cacti/packages/cactus-plugin-ledger-connector-besu/README.md

 ### Prometheus Exporter Usage
 The prometheus exporter object is initialized in the `PluginLedgerConnectorBesu` class constructor itself, so instantiating the object of the `PluginLedgerConnectorBesu` class, gives access to the exporter object.
-You can also initialize the prometheus exporter object seperately and then pass it to the `IPluginLedgerConnectorBesuOptions` interface for `PluginLedgerConnectoBesu` constructor.
+You can also initialize the prometheus exporter object separately and then pass it to the `IPluginLedgerConnectorBesuOptions` interface for `PluginLedgerConnectorBesu` constructor.

 `getPrometheusMetricsV1` function returns the prometheus exporter metrics, currently displaying the total transaction count, which currently increments everytime the `transact()` method of the `PluginLedgerConnectorBesu` class is called.